tbjgolden/sensible-starter/README.md

 A tried and tested TypeScript toolchain for building a full-stack app in as little as a day.

-Designed to scale to thousands of users.
+Designed to scale to thousands of users and be easy to iterate on.

-- Each inclusion evaluated against alternatives.
+- each inclusion evaluated against alternatives
-- Sensible choices enabled by default.
+- sensible choices enabled by default
-- Integrations with linters, formatters and git hooks.
+- integrations with linters, formatters and git hooks
-- Thorough documentation.
+- easy to chop and change config and tools
-- Easy to chop and change config and tools.
+- thorough documentation

 ## First-time setup